Jucesr/i3-client/README.md

   * Add Material route, it loads the material of the project.
   * Add unloadMaterial and loadMaterials actions to Material reducer.

+## V0.7.7
+Date: Dec 30, 2018
+  * Add a toolbar in estimate item route.
+    * To add estimate items
+    * To add headers
+    * To delete estimate items
+    * To delete headers
+  * Remove old EstimateTable that uses React-Table.

 ## Glossary

 * DB = Database